ASweilam/asweilam.github.io/_posts/2024-3-18-second-post-guideMe.md

 - calls for more in depth discussions

 ### How I best receive feedback
-- honest, direct and as soon as possible!
+- honest, direct and as soon as possible

 ### Things I struggle with
 - very long meetings
-- red tape
+- resistence to try new things without a clear argument

 ### Things I love
 - pragmatism